 British Expats Can Remain UK Domiciled Without Realising

-This can result in their estates being liable to UK inheritance Tax (IHT) @ 40%.
+When a British expat remains UK domiciled, it can result in their estates being liable to UK Inheritance Tax (IHT) at 40%.

 There are three main definitions of UK domicile:

 Domicile of Origin: This is where an individual takes their father’s [or for an unmarried mother, the mother’s] domicile.
 This is not necessarily the country of birth!

 Domicile of Choice: This is acquired by demonstrating moving permanently to another country.